-Whilst there has been a 15% increase in fatalities cross the South West, we can report a decrease in the number of fatalities on Torbay roads in 2017, decreasing from 3 in 2016 to 1.
+Regrettably we have to report an increase in the number of fatalities on Torbay roads in 2019, increasing from 2 in 2018 to 4.
 The average figures remain at a consistent overall level, since the 1998 to 2010 targets were introduced.